BrewBarred/COMPX201-ASS.4-HEAP/src/ReadMe.txt

-The JUnit .jar that this application was compiled with has been included in the directory.
+The JUnit .jar that this application was compiled with has been included in the directory...

 In order to compile and run the code please use the following console commands:

     Compile:

         javac -cp "junit-platform-console-standalone-1.8.2.jar" *.java

     Run:

         java -jar junit-platform-console-standalone-1.8.2.jar -cp .\ -c MinHeapTest

--- NOTES ABOUT THE IMPLEMENTATION --
+   <>---< NOTES ABOUT THE IMPLEMENTATION >---<>

 -> If you decide to enable debugging in the MinHeap class for whatever reason, please ensure it is set to false prior to running the test suite as a lot of tests will fail if you don't.